 EDCO’s Educator Leadership Institute (ELI) is a licensure program preparing teachers and administrators for Principal/Assistant Principal PreK-6; 5-8; 9-12 and Supervisor/Director positions.
 Upon completion of the coursework, ELI endorses the cohort of candidates to the Massachusetts Department of Elementary and Secondary Education for licensure.
 Candidates may also choose to receive a M.Ed. in Organizational Management from Endicott College at a very competitive tuition cost.

-Applications are due December 16, 2016 with notification by December 22, 2016.
+Applications for Cohort 16 will be available July 2017.
 In addition to two reference letters, a personal statement and resume, the applicant will need to complete a Supervising Practitioner Agreement Form with his or her school supervisor.
 Financial Aid with ELI is available only for those enrolling in Endicott College’s Master of Education in Organizational Management program which is offered in partnership with ELI’s Administrative Licensure program.

 All Information Sessions will are held at EDCO Collaborative, 36 Middlesex Turnpike, Bedford, MA 01730

 Although it is not a requirement for application or acceptance, we have found most prospective candidates desire a firsthand experience of the program prior to application.
 ELI holds three Information Sessions in the fall where prospective candidates have the opportunity to participate in a sample case study and discuss the program with current students, graduates and faculty.
 Please email email@example.com to register for one of the Information Sessions.